john-holland/wave-reader/src/components/structural/README.md

 1. **Install Dependencies**: Ensure `log-view-machine` is properly installed
 2. **Import Components**: Use the pre-configured structural components
-3. **Create Bridges**: Connect existing tomes with the structural system
+3. **Use Message Router**: Component middleware uses the message router hook for communication
-4. **Send Messages**: Use the enhanced message router for communication
+4. **Send Messages**: Use the enhanced message router for all component communication
 5. **Monitor Performance**: Track message statistics and system health

-The Wave Reader Structural System provides a powerful, flexible foundation for building complex state management applications while maintaining compatibility with existing systems! 🚀
+The Wave Reader Structural System provides a powerful, flexible foundation for building complex state management applications! 🚀